 Rescission of a Discharge Report with No Program Eligibility

 Some discharge reports in STCM represent re-reports of existing contamination or a data entry error.
-Upon discovery that a discharge listed in STCM meets one of these criteria and, therefore, should be removed from the database, the Site Manager must send a memo to the Eligibility Coordinator with the details of why the discharge should be removed from STCM.
-See the "Rescission of a Discharge Report for Discharges With No Program Eligibility Indicated" memo dated May 30, 2001, for more information and details on routing the memo.
+Upon discovery that a discharge listed in STCM meets one of these criteria and, therefore, should be removed from the database, the site manager must send a memo to the Eligibility Coordinator with the details of why the discharge should be removed from STCM.

 Cleanup Not Required (NREQ) status in STCM means that for one or more of the reasons listed below, further actions to perform a comprehensive contamination assessment or cleanup associated with a particular discharge are not required to be implemented in accordance with Chapter 62-780, F.A.C., based on the information available at that time.

 Though prior documentation of contamination exists, limited remedial action and confirmation sampling have resulted in no remaining evidence of contamination.
-Typically performed during closure of the petroleum storage system; and
+Typically performed during closure of the petroleum storage system.